Haysto Logo

 You shouldn’t try to hide any negative credit issues.
 Mortgage applications are really thorough, so lenders will probably find out anyway.
 Having an explanation for why you found yourself in financial difficulty, and what you’ve been doing to get out of it since, will look a lot better to lenders.
 Life happens, and you’re only human – but be upfront about it.

 We specialise in bad credit mortgages at Haysto.
 So we completely understand the frustration having a poor credit history can cause.
-If you’re feeling worried about how your credit history might affect your mortgage application, get in touch with us to discuss your options.
+If you’re feeling worried about how your’s or your partner’s credit history might affect your joint mortgage application, get in touch with us to discuss your options.